-- b) Furthermore, the RBI Circular vide No. RBI/2019-20/186 DOR.
-No.BP.
+b) Furthermore, the RBI Circular vide No. RBI/2019-20/186 DOR.
+No. BP.
 BC.47/21.04.
-048/2019-20 of 27.03.2020 under the COVID-19 relief package which came as a relief for the business entities provided for the initiation of loan moratorium period wherein the customers of the financial institutions can defer the EMIs under the light of COVID-19 circumstances and therefore during such moratorium there will be no pressure on the borrowers to comply with the payment of the installments.
-Further, notification dated 17.04.2020 was brought by the RBI which restricted to declare any account NPA as per the guidelines issued. - c) Subsequently, the 3rd respondent on 30.04.2020 turned the account of the petitioner into NPA without any prior information, which was contrary to the circular issued by the RBI dated 27.3.2020 as covid19 relief package.
+048/2019-20 of 27.03.2020 under the COVID-19 relief package which came as a relief for the business entities provided for the initiation of loan moratorium period wherein the customers of the financial institutions can defer the EMIs under the light of COVID-19 circumstances and therefore during such moratorium there will be no pressure on the borrowers to comply with the payment of the instalments.
+Further, notification dated 17.04.2020 was brought by the RBI which restricted to declare any account NPA as per the guidelines issued.

+c) Subsequently, the 3rd respondent on 09.02.2021 declared the petitioner's loan account as NPA without any prior information or justification.
 During the moratorium period no relief was provided by the 3rd Respondent rather during such window the account was declared NPA.
 Moratorium relief is applicable to all those commercial loans which were in default on 01.03.2020 and yet the petitioner's loan account was declared NPA and this period of moratorium was taken into consideration for the computation of 90 days for declaration of NPA.

-- d) Moreover, the Notification in simple sense portrays the fact all those accounts which were granted as standard account on or before 29.02.2020, and such account's cannot be converted into Non-Performing Assets further, in later stage after this notification is brought in.
-The Statement pertaining to development and regulatory policies issued by the 2nd Respondent on 27.03.2020 along with the regulatory package issued on 27.03.2020 primarily establishes the fact that the 2nd Respondent has prima facie tried to maintain a status quo as on 01.03.2020 in respect to all the installments payment for which had to be made post 01.03.2020 till 31.05.2020. - e) Therefore, the non-action and reluctance by the 3rd Respondent along with the inhuman action of the Bank has resulted in the violation of petitioner's fundamental rights primarily right to livelihood and right to live with dignity under Article 21 of the Constitution of India.
-Hence this Wirt Petition. - 4.
-The averments of Counter Affidavit filed by Respondent No. 3, in brief are as under:
+d) Moreover, the Notification in simple sense portrays the fact all those accounts which were granted as standard account on or before 29.02.2020, and such account's cannot be converted into Non-Performing Assets further, in later stage after this The Statement pertaining notification is brought in. to 2nd development and regulatory policies issued by the Respondent on 27.03.2020 along with the regulatory package issued on 27.03.2020 primarily establishes the fact that the 2nd Respondent has prima facie tried to maintain a status quo as on 01.03.2020 in respect to all the installments payment for which had to be made post 01.03.2020 till 31.05.2020.

+e) Therefore, the non-action and reluctance by the 3rd Respondent along with the inhuman action of the Bank has resulted in the violation of petitioner's fundamental rights primarily right to livelihood and right to live with dignity under Article 21 of the Constitution of India.
+Hence this Wirt Petition.

+4. The averments in the Counter Affidavit filed by Respondent No. 3, in brief are as under: